thunderbird/webext-docs/messageDisplay.rst

 getDisplayedMessages(tabId)
 ---------------------------

-.. api-section-annotation-hack:: -- [Added in TB 81]
+.. api-section-annotation-hack:: -- [Added in TB 81, backported to TB 78.4]

 Gets an array of the currently displayed messages in the specified tab.
 The array is empty if no messages are displayed.